Occupational hazards in dentistry

-Occupational hazards in dentistry are occupational hazards that are specifically associated within a dental care environment.
-Members of the dental team including dentists, hygienists, dental nurses and radiographers must ensure local protocols are followed to minimize risk.
+Occupational hazards in dentistry are occupational hazards that are specifically associated with a dental care environment.
+Members of the dental team, including dentists, hygienists, dental nurses and radiographers, must ensure local protocols are followed to minimize risk.

 Radiation

 Exposure to radiation can result in harm, categorised as either deterministic or stochastic.
 Deterministic effects occur above a certain threshold of radiation e.g. burns, cataracts.
 Stochastic events are random occurrences after exposure to radiation as there is not a threshold dose above which they will occur e.g. carcinogenesis.
 Whilst radiation occurs naturally in the environment, additional exposure for medical purposes should be limited to where benefit outweighs risk to both staff and patients.

 The World Dental Federation guidelines highlight that operators of dental radiography equipment must be sufficiently trained and qualified.
 When operating equipment, the staff member should be at least two metres away from the source, clear from the primary beam and behind a protective shield or wall where possible.
 The US-based National Council on Radiation Protection recommends the shield be installed by an expert and lead may be substituted for gypsum, steel or concrete providing suitable thickness.
 Additionally, visual contact should be considered whilst designing the shield to allow for constant monitoring of the patient.

 Regular testing of equipment is required and varies depending on local legislation, with a designated legal person or employer responsible for organising checks.
 Faulty equipment could lead to increased or accidental radiation exposure to staff or patients.